devhawk/cneo-sample/readme.md

 Example:neon abc.dll --compatible
 ```

-Once all the parts of the NEO Blockchain Toolkit are installed, launch Visual
+Once all the parts of the Neo Blockchain Toolkit are installed, launch Visual
 Studio Code (aka VSCode) and open the folder where you cloned this repository.

 ## Repository Layout

-This repository has several files and folders of note for NEO Blockchain Toolkit
+This repository has several files and folders of note for Neo Blockchain Toolkit
 users.

-- **default.neo-express.json** file contains the NEO-Express instance used by this
+- **default.neo-express.json** file contains the Neo-Express instance used by this
   sample.
 - **contract** folder contains the CNEO smart contract.
 The C# code is unchanged
   from the [original sample](https://github.com/neo-ngd/CNEO-Contract).
 However,
   the project build file are different, reflecting the use of .NET Core and the
   Debugger Enhancements fork of the NEON Compiler
-- **checkpoints** folder contains several checkpoints of the NEO-Express instance in
+- **checkpoints** folder contains several checkpoints of the Neo-Express instance in
   various different states (initial configuration, after CNEO contract deployment,
   after mintTokens operation invoked and after refund operation invoked).
 These checkpoints
   can be run or restored, but they are of primary use by the debugger